-- 1. The agency requires that every adoption placement decision (for example, foster parent adoption, legal risk, relative, interested individual, child specific, straight out) be documented regarding the decision-making criteria used even when race, color or national origin has not entered into the placement decision. - 2.
+- The agency requires that every adoption placement decision (for example, foster parent adoption, relative, interested individual, child specific, straight out) be documented regarding the decision-making criteria used even when race, color or national origin has not entered into the placement decision. - 2.
 The placement decision shall be made by following the procedures outlined in "Adoption Policy". - 3.
-Written documentation in the form of the "Staffing Summary Form" shall be completed for every placement decision, which includes use of JFS form Documentation 01689 of the Placement Decision-Making Process.
+Documentation shall be completed for every placement decision using JFS 01689, Placement Decision-Making Process, form located in SACWIS.

-- 4. Homestudies must be completed using the JFS 01673 and no assessment regarding the applicants' abilities, attitudes, perceptions towards trans-racial/trans-cultural can be conducted by the Adoption Assessor. - 5.
+- Homestudies must be completed using the JFS 01673 and no assessment regarding the applicants' abilities, attitudes, perceptions towards trans-racial/trans-cultural can be conducted by the Adoption Assessor. - 5.
 The applicant/approved adoptive parent may initiate dialogue about issues regarding parenting children who are of a different race, color or national origin than the applicant, and the Adoption Assessor may provide information and resources to the family upon request. - 6.
 No applicant may file a letter or other documentation in the homestudy or record describing their ability to care for a child of a different race, color or national origin.
 The reason is that this information may inadvertently be used in the assessment or placement decision-making process.